 Welcome new students!
-The online orientation module will be available in January 2021.
+The online orientation modules will be available in January 25, 2021.

 Graduate Studies New Student Orientation for Spring 2021 will be held online in Canvas, the learning management system used at Case Western Reserve University.

 Grad Orientation is divided into asynchronous modules, which you can access anytime from anywhere with an internet connection.
 You may start and stop the modules at any point and continue where you stopped at any time.
 Each module includes videos, written content, and links to get more information on being a student at CWRU, academic integrity, finding support, and COVID-19 resources.

 Students will receive an email when the Graduate Studies Orientation Modules go live on January 25, 2021.
 If you are a new student and did not receive an email invitation to enroll in the Canvas course, please email us at email@example.com.

 In addition to the asynchronous orientation modules, there will be some optional live Zoom sessions which will be held on January 29, 2021.

 - The Single Sign-On (SSO) service allows you to enter your CWRU network ID and passphrase to access multiple resources within the Case Western Reserve University.
 (Your assigned network ID is your initials and several numbers, for example: abc123)

 - Student Resources for Canvas

 - CampusGroups is CWRU’s community engagement platform.
 Make sure you are set-up to receive email notifications from CampusGroups so you don’t miss important information.
 Learn more here.